kotval/onnx-cli/README.md

 Since we don't support batch processing, we cannot get around loading the model once per call.
 If we supported batch mode, we would only have to pay this price once.

 Tested on MacOS and Archlinux.
-While ort supports cuda, didn't try the cuda backend, because it is not likely that loading the model to the gpu would be faster than loading it to ram.
+While ort supports cuda, didn't try the cuda backend.
+It is not likely that loading the model to the gpu would be faster than loading it to ram.
 By modern standards the model is tiny, and it likely wouldn't make much difference to inference time anyway.